rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-11-November.md

 ## Fix sideload crash when failed to delete sideloaded channel
 <!-- 2023-11-07 (for v0.20.10 released on 2023-11-08), https://github.com/RokuCommunity/roku-debug/pull/168 -->
 When starting a debug session, we delete any dev channel right before sideloading your app to the Roku device.
-Sometimes that delete call failed which would then crash that debug session.
+Sometimes that delete call would fail and then crash that debug session.
 We're not entirely sure why the delete fails, but in most cases this is recoverable, so now we try/catch the delete and continue with the rest of the launch flow.
 This should hopefully reduce the number of times the vscode extension stops a debug session for seemingly no reason.

 ## Fix small typo in debug protocol message